Washington State Route 270: Route description

 SR 270 begins at an un-signalized Y intersection with US 195 in the hills west of Pullman.
 The two-lane highway travels east through a cut in the hills on Davis Way and passes several residential subdivisions on the outskirts of the city.
 After descending from a hill and following the South Fork Palouse River and a freight railroad into downtown Pullman, SR 270 turns southeast and begins a short concurrency with its parent route, SR 27, on Grand Avenue.
 The two highways travel south on Grand Avenue for a two blocks before SR 270 turns east onto a pair of one-way streets: Southeast Paradise Street for eastbound traffic and East Main Street for westbound traffic.

 The two streets carrying SR 270 reunite after three blocks and the highway continues east on the four-lane Main Street towards the Washington State University campus.
 The highway turns southeast and bypasses the campus, crossing over the river and railroad and passing several student dormitories.
 After intersecting Bishop Boulevard, SR 270 turns due east onto the Pullman–Moscow Highway, which follows Paradise Creek along the south side of the university campus.
 The highway is joined by the Bill Chipman Palouse Trail, a paved multi-use trail that runs along the south side of the creek.
 A decommissioned railroad grade, the Chipman Trail was dedicated in April 1998.

 After passing the university arboretum and a road leading to Pullman–Moscow Regional Airport, SR 270 turns northeast and leaves Pullman city limits.
 The highway enters a predominantly agricultural area with several quarries and farms that make up much of the Palouse region.
 SR 270 then dips southeasterly after intersecting the airport access road again and rejoins the freight railroad before it reaches the Idaho state line at the western city limits of Moscow.
 The road becomes Idaho State Highway 8, which continues through a commercial district and the University of Idaho campus to a junction with US 95 in downtown Moscow.

-SR 270 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+SR 270 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 4,100 vehicles near its western terminus at US 195 to a maximum of 21,000 vehicles in downtown Pullman.
 Most of the highway between Pullman and Moscow is five lanes wide, with two lanes of traffic in each direction and a center turn lane.
 The entire route of SR 270 is designated as part of the National Highway System, a national network of roads identified as important to the national economy, defense, and mobility, and is listed as a Highway of Statewide Significance by the state legislature.